OpenEvalProject/evals/manuscripts/elife-91153/v1/manuscript.md

 Correlations of ChC activity with V-PyCs and NV-PyCs were performed by computing a correlation coefficient on the average ΔF/F trace of the visual and non-visual section combined between pairs of cells.
 For each ChC, we then averaged the correlation coefficients of that ChC with all V-PyCs or NV-PyCs in that session.

-## Chemogenetic experiments
+#### Chemogenetic experiments

 For passive chemogenetic experiments we used naïve mice injected with AAV9-CaMKIIa-GCaMP6f along with the inhibitory DREADD AAV1-hDlx-dlox-KORD-mCyRFP1 (KORD group) or AAV1-hDlx-dlox-ChrimsonR-tdTomato (control group).
 We recorded activity of PyCs and ChCs for 15 min under gray screen conditions, after which mice were injected with SalB (10 mg/kg in saline, s.c.).
 Five minutes later, we again recorded activity for 15 min.
 Mice were allowed to run or rest freely.
 For the analysis of overall activity before and after injection of SalB, we calculated the average ΔF/F of all frames in both recordings for each cell, before averaging over cells for each type.
 Locomotion modulation curves were computed for each cell by averaging activity over all frames during which the mouse was running at defined speeds within a range.
 The first bin contained frames during which the mouse was fully stationary (speed =0 cm/s).
 All subsequent bins contained frames during which the running speed was between that bin and the previous bin (i.e., bin ‘10’ contained speeds 5–10 cm/s).
 Speeds >20 cm/s were not included in the analysis as several mice did not reach those speeds in either of the sessions.
 To get the final population curves we averaged over cells for each type.
 We computed a linear fit over all samples of activity and running speeds for each cell and session and took the coefficients estimates as the intercept and slope.
 We then averaged over cells for each type.
-The LMI was calculated for each cell as follows:(13)LMI=ΔF/Frun−ΔF/FstatΔF/Frun+ΔF/Fstat
+The LMI was calculated for each cell as follows:

+$$
+LMI=\frac{ΔF/F_{run}−ΔF/F_{stat}}{ΔF/F_{run}+ΔF/F_{stat}}
+$$

-where ΔF/Frun is the average activity during frames when the mouse was running (>1 cm/s) and ΔF/Fstat is the average activity during frames when the mouse was not running (<1 cm/s).
+where $ΔF/F_{run}$ is the average activity during frames when the mouse was running (>1 cm/s) and $ΔF/F_{stat}$ is the average activity during frames when the mouse was not running (<1 cm/s).
 We then computed a correlation coefficient between the LMI and the difference in ∆F/F due to ChC silencing.

 To calculate whether individual neurons were significantly affected by the SalB injection, we compared activity before and after injection for each neuron by comparing the within-session differences in activity (random fluctuations within the pre-session) with the between-session differences in activity (pre versus post) using a permutation test as follows.
 First, to reduce the correlations between subsequent frames, we averaged activity in 30 frame (~2 s) bins, resulting in ‘n’ bins.
 Next, to calculate within-session differences in activity, we split the binned pre-session in two halves and calculated the difference in activity between both halves.
 We repeated this procedure ‘n’ number of times, circularly shifting the starting point for splitting the data by one bin on each iteration, resulting in a permutation distribution of n-bin intra-differences in activity.
 To calculate the between-session differences in activity, we used the same procedure but instead compared the first halves of the pre- and the post-session.
 In addition, we randomized the starting point for splitting the data of the post-session.
 We computed significance for each cell using a permutation test on the averaged inter-difference activity values versus the intra-difference permutation distribution.

-## In vitro electrophysiology
+### In vitro electrophysiology

 At ~3 months of age, mice were sacrificed for preparation of acute brain slices containing V1.
 Mice were deeply anesthetized by application of pentobarbital s.p.
 (60 mg/kg bodyweight).
 They were perfused with oxygenated N-methyl-D-glucamine containining artificial cerebrospinal fluid (NMDG-ACSF) containing (in mM) 92 NMDG, 30 NaHCO3, 1.25 NaH2PO4, 2.5 KCl, 20 HEPES, 25 glucose, 0.5 CaCl2, 10 MgCl2 (saturated with 95% O2 and 5% CO2, pH 7.4) and subsequently decapitated.
 The brain was swiftly removed and submerged in NMDG-ACSF (composition, see above).
 300-μm-thick coronal slices were cut using a Leica VT 1200S vibratome (Leica Biosystems, Wetzlar Germany).
 Slices were allowed to recover for 15 min at 35°C in NMDG-ACSF.
 They were subsequently transferred to a holding chamber and kept at room temperature in holding ACSF containing (in mM) 125 NaCl, 25 NaHCO3, 1.25 NaH2PO4, 3 KCl, 25 glucose, 1 CaCl2, 6 MgCl2, and 1 kynurenic acid (saturated with 95% O2 and 5% CO2, pH 7.4) until recordings began.
 Recordings were carried out at ~32°C. Slices were transferred to an upright microscope (BX61WI, Olympus Nederland BV) and constantly perfused with oxygenated ACSF containing (in mM) 125 NaCl, 25 NaHCO3, 1.25 NaH2PO4, 3 KCl, 25 mM glucose, 2 CaCl2, and 1 MgCl2.
 The chamber was perfused at a rate of 3 ml/min.
 Cells were visualized with a 40× water immersion objective (Achroplan, NA 0.8, IR 40×/0.80 W, Carl Zeiss Microscopy) with infrared optics and oblique contrast illumination.
 Patch pipettes were pulled from borosilicate glass (Harvard Apparatus) to an open tip resistance of 4–5 MΩ and filled with intracellular solution containing (in mM) 130 K-gluconate, 10 KCl, 10 HEPES, 4 Mg-ATP, 0.3 Na2-GTP, and 10 Na2-phosphocreatine (pH 7.25, ~280 mOsm) for recordings of ChCs.
 Patch-clamp recordings were either performed with an Axopatch 200B (Molecular Devices) or a Dagan BVC-700A (Dagan Corporation).
 Signals were analogue low-pass filtered at 10 kHz (Bessel) and digitally sampled at 50 kHz using an A-D converter (ITC-18, HEKA Elektronik Dr. Schulze GmbH) and the data acquisition software Axograph X (v.1.5.4, Axograph Scientific).
 Bridge-balance and capacitances were fully compensated in current clamp.
 Series resistance was compensated to >75% in voltage clamp.
 The ChCs were identified as mCyRFP-positive neurons in L2/3 of V1 which had a characteristic high-frequency firing pattern (Figure 1G).
 Biocytin (3 mg/ml, Sigma-Aldrich) was routinely added to the intracellular solution to allow for post hoc confirmation of cell morphology and localization (Figure 1F).

-## Optogenetic stimulation
+#### Optogenetic stimulation

 For mapping of RSC inputs to ChCs, we patched ChCs that were surrounded by a high density of eYFP+ axons.
 We flashed brief pulses of blue light (10% laser power, resulting in an output intensity of 5.7 mW) with the 470 nm laser line of a laser diode illuminator (LDI-7, 89 North, USA) through the imaging objective above the cell soma and apical dendrites.
 We recorded the postsynaptic currents in voltage-clamp mode with a –60 mV holding potential and PSPs were acquired in current clamp mode at I=0 holding.
 For confirmation of monosynaptic inputs (Cruikshank et al., 2010), we first washed in TTX to the bath (5 min) to block all AP-induced synaptic release and measured the optogenetically induced PSPs.
 Next, we applied for 5 min the specific sodium channel blocker TTX (500 nM, Tocris) in combination with potassium channel blocker 4-AP (1 mM, Tocris) to facilitate transmitter release at monosynaptic connections from RSC to ChC and recorded the PSP amplitudes (Figure 1H).
 For characterization of the synaptic connection type (facilitating or depressing), we stimulated with a series of five pulses (5 ms, 20 Hz).
 We made use of an AAV9-serotyped vector, which has been shown to prevent the artificial synaptic depression during repeated optogenetic stimulation that can occur using other AAV serotypes (Jackman et al., 2014).

-## Paired recordings
+#### Paired recordings

 For paired recordings, we first established a ChC recording and then made patch-clamp recording from a nearby PyCs within <50 µm which showed also visually identified bouton cartridges.
 Pyramidal neurons were filled with high chloride internal solution containing (in mM) 70 K-gluconate, 70 KCl, 0.5 EGTA, 10 HEPES, 4 MgATP, 4 K-phosphocreatine, 0.4 GTP, pH 7.3 adjusted with KOH, 285 mOsmol.
 Next, we evoked single APs in one cell type with brief current injections (3 ms) and recorded PSPs in the other at their resting membrane potential (I=0).
 Afterward the stimulation of APs was switched to the other neuron to determine reciprocal connectivity.
 Only responses with 2× the SD of baseline noise (typically 50 µV) were considered being connected.

-## Histology and AIS plasticity quantification
+### Histology and AIS plasticity quantification

 For ChC bouton quantification we used five naive and three trained mice injected with AAV9-CaMKII-GCaMP6f and AAV5-hSyn1-flex-ChrimsonR-tdTomato.
 For AIS quantification, we used an additional two trained mice injected with AAV9-CaMKII-GCaMP6f and AAV1-CAG-flex-mRuby2-GCaMP6f.
 Mice were perfused with 15 ml of ice-cold PBS followed by 30 ml of 4% paraformaldehyde (PFA).
 The brains were extracted and post-fixed for 2 hr in 4% PFA at 4°C. Brain were cut in 50 µm slices and selected for staining such that there was ~200 µm between slices.
 A total of two to three slices containing V1 were used for staining per mouse.
 We used the following antibodies: Guinea pig-anti-RFP (Synaptic Systems, #390004, 1:500), Rabbit-β-IV-Spectrin (Biotrend, provided by Maren Engelhardt, 1:500), Goat-anti-guinea pig Alexa Fluor 594 (Thermo Fisher, #A11076, 1:1000), Goat-anti-rabbit Alexa Fluor 647 (Thermo Fisher, #A32733, 1:1000).
 For the staining, slices were blocked for 90 min in 10% normal goat serum (NGS) and 0.5% Triton in PBS followed by incubation in primary antibodies overnight (5% NGS and 0.5% Triton in PBS).
 After three washing steps, the slices were incubated with secondary antibodies for 120 min at room temperature.
 After three more washing steps, slices were mounted on SuperFrost Plus glass slides (Fisher Scientific) using fluorescence-preserving mounting medium (Vectashield).
 Imaging was performed with a Leica SP8 confocal microscope using a 63× N.A.
 1.40 oil-immersion objective at a frame size of 1024×1024 pixels.
 We collected z-stack images at 0.5 µm steps.
 Z-stacked images were processed in Neurolucida (MBF Bioscience) and AISs and ChC boutons were manually traced under blinded conditions.
 ChC varicosities were defined as a bouton wherever the axon showed clear thickening alongside the AIS.
 We only included AISs that had a clear beginning and end.

-## Retrograde tracing
+### Retrograde tracing

 Adult Vipr2-Cre mice were unilaterally injected with 90 nl of AAV5-hDlx-DIO-eYFP-t2A-TVA and AAV9-hDlx-DIO-oG (Lee and Kim, 2019) in V1 (2.8 mm lateral and 0.5 mm anterior from lambda at a depth of 300 µm) followed by RabV-envA-mCherry 26 days later.
 After 7 days, mice were perfused as described above and their brains post-fixed overnight in 4% PFA at 4°C. After cryoprotection (48 hr in 30% sucrose at 4°C) and snap freezing in liquid nitrogen slices were stored at –80°C before sectioning.
 We made 75-µm-thick coronal slices using a cryostat (CM3050 S, Leica) and mounted sections on superFrost Plus glass slides (Fisher Scientific) using Vectashield mounting medium.
 Imaging for quantification was performed with an Axioscan.Z1 slide scanner (ZEISS, Germany) at 20× and a Leica SP8 confocal microscope using a 40× (NA 1.4) and 63× (NA 1.40) oil-immersion objective at a resolution of 1024×1024.

 To quantify the mCherry+ input cells, we followed the QUINT workflow (Yates et al., 2019).
 First, we manually inspected and organized individual images using QuPath and converted them from .czi to .png and .tif in MATLAB.
 Next, we trained a pixel/object classifier in Ilastik (Berg et al., 2019) on a representative subset of images from each mouse and used it to subsequently segment all images for all mice.
 The output from Ilastik was then recolored using ImageJ.
 Finally, we registered the slice images to the Allen Brain Reference Atlas using quickNII (Puchades et al., 2019) and quantified them using Nutil and MATLAB.

-## Statistical analysis
+### Statistical analysis

 All statistical details for each experiment are shown in figures and figure legends and in Supplementary file 1.
 Statistics on slice physiology experiments were performed using Prism9 (GraphPad Software).
 All other statistical analyses were performed using LMEM (‘fitlme’ function in MATLAB) or permutation tests.
 For LMEM, we considered the response parameter (e.g. visual response magnitude) as a fixed effect and session/mouse as random effect.
 LMEM takes into account that samples (e.g. neurons) might not be fully independent (e.g. they were obtained from the same session/mouse).
 We performed a one-way ANOVA on the LMEM followed by a post hoc coefTest using Tukey’s HSD to correct for multiple comparisons.
 Box plots represent the median, the 0.25 and 0.75 quantiles, and the 95% confidence interval of the distributions.